logan169/HTS-adaptative-website/README.md

 # Adaptative website on high-throughput screening

 This website was done in the context of a course during the DESS formation in bioinformatics.
-It describe how high-throughput screening (HTS) works and how we used it to find new potentials drugs.
+It describes how high-throughput screening (HTS) works and how we used it to find new potentials drugs.
 The website is adaptative and was written in python2 using Bootstrap, Jinja2, Flask and Flask-mail library (for the contact view).

 #### Dependancies
 - Python 2